zapier/visual-builder/docs/_reference/cli.md

 ## pull

-> Retrieve and update your local integration filess with the latest version.
+> Retrieve and update your local integration files with the latest version.

 **Usage**: `zapier pull`